-1. Applicants are invited to submit an essay of between 2,500 and 3,500 words (excluding references and footnotes) which answers the following question: “What is Sikh Jurisprudence?”
+1. Applicants are invited to submit an essay of between 2,500 and 3,500 words (excluding references and footnotes).
+The question will appear at the Current Bar Scholarships page and will be announced on LinkedIn.

 2. The successful entry will demonstrate that they have carefully considered the objectives of the Guru Nanak Social Mobility Scholarship.